Buddy Parker: Chicago Cardinals

 In 1947, the Cardinals captured their second (and only undisputed) NFL title, then lost in a blizzard in the following year's championship clash at Philadelphia.
 On February 3, 1949, Parker and Phil Handler were named co-head coaches of the Cardinals, replacing Jimmy Conzelman, who had left to work for a local advertising agency.
 The unique arrangement, which had Parker handling the offense and Handler the defense, quickly proved to be unworkable, and Handler was returned to the front office on October 25 with the Cardinals sporting a 2–4 record.

-In the season's final six games, Parker's team won four games, but a 52–20 loss to the crosstown Bears was quickly followed by Parker's surprising resignation on December 11.
-Publicly he stated, "I'm tired of being a head coach.
-The duties are too demanding", but Parker also reportedly was upset with his uncertain job status.
+In the season's final six games, Parker's team won four games, but a 52–20 loss to the crosstown Bears was quickly followed by his surprise resignation on December 11.
+Publicly, he stated, "I'm tired of being a head coach.
+The duties are too demanding."
+Parker also reportedly was upset with his uncertain job status.